WIMUniCologne/agentic_artificial_intelligence/README.md

 This repository contains the course materials and a comprehensive Python package for teaching LangGraph-based AI agents.
 The project is designed for bachelor's/master's students learning to implement AI agents with proper software architecture.

+This project is inspired by the phenomenal [Hugging Face's Agent Course](https://huggingface.co/learn/agents-course) and examples from the LangChain/LangGraph documentation.

 ## 🚀 Installation

 ### IDE - Integrated Development Environment